 However, the next time you do payroll, it will give you a dire warning that your payroll tax table has expired and you need to subscribe now - but you really don't.
 "Just say no" at that point, and it will allow you to use the current tax table you're using.
 But I promise it will lock you out of the payroll portion of the program completely on February 15th of the following year.
 At that point you will need to find the button in payroll setup that tells the program you want to do payroll manually, or subscribe for whatever the going rate is that next year.

-Another option is to do it manually from the beginning.
-I have created an Excel spreadsheet to help you do payroll manually, in the same format as QB's presents it on the screen.
-Once customized, the user only has to enter the hours and the federal tax from the Circular E mailed out by the IRS each year.
+Another option is to do it manually from the start.
+I have figured out how to set up the manual system in an automated way.
 Feel free to check out my items for sale, which includes a Manual Payroll Setup that doesn't need the subscription.
 See the link at the top of the page.

 If you found this guide helpful, please mark the appropriate box below.
 Thank you!
 Judi aka Mooncaat